ConstantRobotics-Ltd/SerialPort/README.md

 ## setFlowControl method

-setFlowControl(...) method intended to set RTS/CTS hardware flow control.
+The **setFlowControl(...)** method intended to set RTS/CTS hardware flow control.
 RTS / CTS Flow Control is **another flow control mechanism that is part of the RS232 standard**.
 It makes use of two further pins on the RS232 connector, RTS (Request to Send) and CTS (Clear to Send).
 These two lines allow the receiver and the transmitter to alert each other to their state.
 Method declaration:

 ```cpp
 bool setFlowControl(bool enable);